hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

 The `/capabilities` response indicates that the `/catalog` endpoint allows the `depth=all` option.
-Then a subsequent request for the entire catalog will succeed:
+Then, a subsequent request for the entire catalog will succeed:

 ```
 http://server/hapi/catalog?depth=all